 Multi-Purpose Diversions and River Structures

 A typical diversion utilizes a low-head dam to create a pool where water can reliably be withdrawn.
 While low-head dams are cost effective, they are well known for creating severe hazards to boaters and obstructing fish passage.
-A river friendly, or multi-purpose diversion can replace a low-head dam utilizing engineered rapid with hydraulics.
+A river friendly or multi-purpose diversion can replace a low-head dam utilizing engineered rapid with hydraulics.
 These rapids can incorporate natural and artificial rocks to create water dynamics that are navigable by native fish and minimize risk for knowledgeable boaters and anglers.
 If a water diversion has been included in the design, the McLaughlin Chute Screen can be strategically located upstream of, or actually in the rapid allowing boaters and fish to pass over, unaffected by the diversion.

 Transverse River Stabilization